carlablanco/dlp-to-data-catalog-asset/README.md

 ## Run the program on DataFlow.

+This program can be run on DataFlow, a fully managed service that optimizes for processing time and runs the program in the cloud.
+This makes it ideal for processing really large tables, as the parallel jobs can significantly speed up the processing time.

-To use the program on DataFlow you will need to create the template and the DataFlow job.
+To use the program on DataFlow, you will need to create a template and the DataFlow job.

 ### Installation: